Supergrow

 Pros:

-• Helps agencies reduce email reliance and speed up internal communication.
+• Helps agencies reduce reliance on email and accelerate internal communication.

-• Channels keep client work organised and easy to access.
+• Channels keep client work organized and easy to access.

 • Searchable history makes it easy to retrieve past context or files.